ostap-korkuna/rivian-charging-automation/README.md

 ### 1. Check out the code

-### 2. Create a credentials file and authenticate
+### 2. Create a config file and authenticate
-Copy `credentials-example.json` as `credentials.json` and add your Rivian email/password, Enphase serial number, host IP and authentication token.
+Copy `config-example.json` as `config.json` and add your Rivian email/password, Enphase serial number, host IP and authentication token.

 See `Enphase-token.py` for how to get authentication token using your Enphase login and password.

-Your `credentials.json` should look similar to this:
+Your `config.json` should look similar to this:

 ```json
 {